+This concludes the Agency's response to your request and it is now closed.
 You may contact me or the Agency's FOIA Public Liaison at 202-203-4550 for any further assistance and to discuss any aspect of your request.
 Additionally, you may contact the Office of Government Information Services (OGIS) at the National Archives and Records Administration to inquire about the FOIA mediation services they offer.
-The contact information for OGIS is as follows: Office of Government Information Services, National Archives and Records Administration, 8601 Adelphi Road-OGIS, College Park, Maryland 20740-6001, e-mail at ogis@nara.gov; telephone at 202-741-5770; toll free at 1 877-684-6448; or facsimile at 202-741-5769.
+The contact information for OGIS is as follows:

+Office of Government Information Services

+National Archives and Records Administration

+8601 Adelphi Road-OGIS

+College Park, Maryland 20740-6001

+E-mail at ogis@nara.gov

+Telephone at 202-741-5770

+Toll free at 1-877-684-6448

+Facsimile at 202-741-5769

-Finally, if you are not satisfied with this response to your request, you may file an administrative appeal with the Agency by writing to: Chairperson, Access Appeal Committee, BBG, Suite 3349, 330 Independence Avenue, SW, Washington, DC 20237.
-Your appeal must be postmarked or transmitted by fax to 202-203-4548 within 90 days of the date of this letter.
+Finally, if you are not satisfied with this response to your request, you may file an administrative appeal with the Agency by writing to: Chairperson, Access Appeal Committee, USAGM, Suite 3349, 330 Independence Avenue, SW, Washington, DC 20237.
+Your appeal must be postmarked or transmitted by facsimile to 202-203-4548 within 90 days of the date of this letter.

-If there are any other questions regarding your request, please contact me at 202-203-4550 or the Office of the General Counsel at the above address.
-Currently, inquiries are not accepted via E-mail.
+If you have any questions regarding your request, please contact me at 202-203-4550 or the Office of the General Counsel at the above address or at foia@usagm.gov.